rafaelluz-f/b2w-test-pokemon/README.md

 - http://localhost:3001 (water)
 - http://localhost:3002 (fire)

-# How to run with yarn/npm
+# How to run with yarn or npm

 If you want to change theme you can change .env REACT_APP_POKEMON_THEME=ghost||water||fire